ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**June 5,2300:**

+Very sorry I've not gotten you your Homewo 2 grades back yet.
+Actually, I have both Hwk 2 and Hwk 3 grades done, just need to record them electronicly then run my script to send them out.
+The grades in Hwk 2 and 3 were much better than those in Hwk 1.

 **June 5, 2120:**

 I've decided to push back the due dates for the Term Projects in both my classes to June 13.
 I shouldn't extend it any further, so as to not affect your final exams much, and of course I need to read and grade all those Project papers before the campus grading deadline.